maxja/book--the-c-programming-language--by--kernighan-ritchie/README.md

 The C Programming Language
 ===

-Code examples and exercises from
+Follow up and code examples/exercises from
 Book by Brian W. Kernighan and Dennis M. Ritchie

 Abstract
 ---

-This playground project is a follow up on a book examples and exercises given in the book "The C Programming Language".
+This is a collection of a follow up notes and code samples taken from the book
+"The C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie.

 All code collected in a tree-formed directory structure where `chN` is a short for the corresponding chapter and `subN_N` is a short for sub-chapter in it.